jordanmor/twitter-gifs/client/README.md

-## Twitter Gifs

-The latest Twitter trends matched with gifs

-Treehouse Full Stack JavaScript Techdegree - Project 12 (Capstone Project)

-**Main Project Goals**
-- Build all aspects of the site, including an interactive front end
-- Use a responsive front end framework to style your app, adding your own CSS to give your app a unique look
-- On the backend, manage data with a database and connect to at least two APIs
-- Manage your app's data with a database
-- Make your application available at a public URL

----
-**Installation Instructions:**

----

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>